Ejostol/Falling-Stands-/paper.md

        license="public domain"
        url="https://upload.wikimedia.org/wikipedia/commons/1/1a/Ise-Grand-Shrine-Emperor-Meiji-Sadahide-Utagawa-1869.png">

-During his travels in Japan in the late nineteenth century, <span eid="Q1066128">Charles Sprague Sargent</span>—an American botanist and the first director of Harvard's [Arnold Arboretum] (https://arboretum.harvard.edu/)—documented _Cryptomeria japonica_ as grown both as a timber tree and in temple groves.
+During his travels in Japan in the late nineteenth century, <span eid="Q1066128">Charles Sprague Sargent</span>—an American botanist and the first director of Harvard's [Arnold Arboretum](https://arboretum.harvard.edu/)—documented _Cryptomeria japonica_ as grown both as a timber tree and in temple groves.
 Noting its use in construction, he also reported the legend behind the Avenue at Nikko.
 Sargent was told the trees were planted by a poor feudal lord as a tribute to Japan’s military ruler, the <span eid="Q131767">*shōgun*</span>, in 1616.
-As he wrote in his [*Flora Forest of Japan*] (https://www.biodiversitylibrary.org/item/115089#page/1/mode/1up), “this avenue, if the story told of its origin is true, can teach a useful lesson, and caries hope to the heart of the planter of trees, who will see in it a monument more lasting than those which men sometimes erect in stone or bronze in the effort to perpetuate the memory of their greatness.”[^13]
+As he wrote in his [*Flora Forest of Japan*](https://www.biodiversitylibrary.org/item/115089#page/1/mode/1up), “this avenue, if the story told of its origin is true, can teach a useful lesson, and caries hope to the heart of the planter of trees, who will see in it a monument more lasting than those which men sometimes erect in stone or bronze in the effort to perpetuate the memory of their greatness.”[^13]

 <param ve-image
        label="A hand-colored albumen print of Imaichi road in Nikko.
 Attributed to Charles Leander Weed, 1880."